Georgia, Carolina and Northern Railway: Construction and early years

 The Georgia, Carolina and Northern Railway was founded in 1886 with the goal of building a line from Monroe, North Carolina, to Atlanta, Georgia.
 Construction on the line began in 1887 in North Carolina.

 By 1892 the railroad had almost completed its original plan when a court injunction halted its progress into Atlanta.
 As a result, the GC&N developed the Seaboard Air Line Belt Railroad.
-The Seaboard Air Line Belt Railroad ran about 8 mi from Belt Junction, Georgia, (near Emory University), west to the Nashville, Chattanooga and St. Louis Railway for which the Georgia, Carolina and Northern Railway had trackage rights into Atlanta.
+The Seaboard Air Line Belt Railroad ran about 8 mi from Belt Junction (near Emory University) west to the Nashville, Chattanooga and St. Louis Railway for which the Georgia, Carolina and Northern Railway had trackage rights into Atlanta.
 In 1898 the railroad acquired the Loganville and Lawrenceville Railroad.